danielq987/WECF2020/README.md

 # WECF2020
 WEC F2020 Solutions

-The basics of the problem given for Waterloo Engineering Competition was that there exists a team of robots to clean a floor, with each tile having varying dirtiness values.
+There exists a team of robots to clean a floor, with each tile having varying dirtiness values.
 The fuel capacity and cleaning capacity of the robots are given.
 Each robot must start at the edge of the floor, but the exact position on the edge can be freely determined.

 The task was to write a program to ouput a json file including detailed instructions for each step, for each robot.